 After weeks of lockdown, The quarantine daze is really starting to hit.
 The quarantine has changed many people’s daily routines.
 But honestly since I’m a hermit stay at home mom I was made for this.
 I’ve loved having the girls home full time again.
 Since Bea started kindergarten this year it was the first time Tilly and I were without her for long stretches.
 So the girls have thoroughly enjoyed this time back together.

-So I woke up missing and needing some major me / pastry time yesterday.
 Baking is definitely therapeutic for me as much as it’s a hobby I enjoy.
 I am missing getting to do my live recipe segments, so I’ve been doing cooking demonstrations on Instagram a lot.
 And I’ve been putting the kids to work on Instagram cooking easy dishes like Disney Dole Whip and Magic Lemonade!
 They have loved it and now they are getting requests for videos, which is hilarious to me!
 And a popular TV morning show even invited them to do a segment once productions get back to normal.

 I hope you all are staying safe and healthy.
 I’d love to hear more of what you have been up to.
 And keep those recipe requests for The Gelner Girls coming!